apollographql/apollo-server/docs/source/migration-two-dot.md

 If you are simply focused on running a production-ready GraphQL server quickly, Apollo Server 2.0 ships with a built-in server and starting your own server (e.g. Express, Koa, etc.) is no longer necessary.

-For these cases, it's possible to remove the existing `apollo-server-{variant}` package and add the new `apollo-server` beta.
+For these cases, it's possible to remove the existing `apollo-server-{integrations}` package and add the new `apollo-server` beta.
 If using Express, this can be done by running:

     npm uninstall --save apollo-server-express